TineYCOhana/Lyndon-MitchWeddingInvitation/README.md

 - Prenup photos: replace the image links in the `Prenup Photos` section with your real photo files or URLs.
 - Guest list and pax: edit `WEDDING_CONFIG.guests` in `script.js`.
 - Google Form link: replace `googleFormUrl` in `script.js`.
-- Background music: add an MP3 file named `wedding-music.mp3` inside the `assets` folder.
+- Background music: add an MP3 file named `Wedding Music.mp3` inside the `assets` folder.

 ## Google Form Prefill